boshtannik/embedded-nano-mesh/README.md

 So the message can be sent even with `lifetime` set to `0`, anyway it will be transmitted in the ether for the first time.
 Sending of packets from the queues happends during call of `update` method.
-Every node have 2 queues:
-- `send` - for sending packets
-- `transit` - for packets, that are sent to the other devices.
-Sizes of those queues are configurable.
-And their both configuration of size is made by `PACKET_QUEUE_SIZE` constant in `./src/mesh_lib/node/constants.rs`.

 It means, that the user can send the message with:
 * Set the `lifetime` to `0`, and the packet will be transmitted into the ether,